 At present, the list post has become a hot format of articles for many bloggers.
 It is straightforward to write and is easy to be scanned by readers for grabbing the core content of the articles.
-As researched, this kind of blog post is preferred by search engines and does a good job for improving the reading experiences for visitors.
+As researched, this kind of blog post is preferred by search engines and does a good job of improving the reading experiences for visitors.

 Tip No.1 – Determine the Proper Number of Items for Each Article